Pretty Lady (Lighthouse song)

 "Pretty Lady" is a 1973 song by Canadian rock band Lighthouse.
 The song was the lead single of three released from their Can You Feel It LP.

 It was written by lead singer Skip Prokop.

-The song reached number 53 on Billboard and number 31 on Cash Box.
+The song spent eight weeks on the US Billboard Hot 100, debuting at number 100 the week of 3 November 1973 and peaking at number 53 the week of 15 December 1973.
+It also reached number 31 on the Cash Box chart.
 It was their final charting single in the United States, and became their third greatest hit.
 It was the group's second of two hits on the Adult Contemporary chart, reaching number 38, after "One Fine Morning" had hit number 30 two years earlier.

 In their native Canada, "Pretty Lady" reached the Top 10, and was not their final hit.
 It reached as high as number nine, for two weeks during the winter of 1974.